 Job Talk: Put significant effort into preparing for an on-campus interview.
-Students in the final year of dissertation writing will normally give a Classical Studies Doctoral Talk to the assembled community.
-This talk should be a talk you intend to use on the job market.
-Make sure to inform the DGS when you feel you are ready, and aim to give the talk well in advance of potential campus interviews.
+The CLST Research Seminar is an ideal forum for giving a practice presentation of the job talk, but ad hoc opportunities can be easily arranged.
+Make sure to inform the DGS, so they can facilitate, and aim to give the talk well in advance.
 In our experience, the feedback students receive at these occasions can take a few weeks to implement.